metey17/SE3355_Final/README.md

 ## Video Presentation
 https://drive.google.com/file/d/1HvgAMP1KiKQ1PkbhCklFQo1olHiocoBA/view?usp=sharing

-Note: I also forgot to show that signing in with a Google account is available in the video Mete Yağcı
+Note: I also forgot to show that signing in with a Google account is available in the video( Google authenticator works in local).

+Mete Yağcı
 18070006041